gpuweb/gpuweb/design/BufferOperations.md

  - If the `WebGPUMappedMemory` was created via `WebGPUBuffer.mapWrite`, its content is cleared to 0.
  - `success` is called with the content of the memory as an argument.

 If `success` hasn't been called when the WebGPUMappedMemory gets invalidated (meaning the object is still in the pending state), `error` is called instead.
 When `WebGPUMappedMemory` goes from the available state to the invalidated state, the `ArrayBuffer` for its content gets neutered.
+The return value of `then` acts like the return value of `Promise.then`.

 ## Immediate data upload